This is a landing page to help you get started with decluttering and minimalism in your home to SIMPLIFY YOUR HOME!

 So take your time and keep at it!

-How I Started Decluttering (+ tips and insights) – many people ask me how I started, so here it is.
-Also some takeaways that will help you declutter your home
+Many people ask me how I started, so here it is.
+Also, some takeaways that will help you declutter your home

-Til We Have Just Enough Stuff – asking yourself about the home you grew up in, thinking of the way you have you accumulated as an adult, deciding that you want to live with ‘ENOUGH’
+Asking yourself about the home you grew up in, thinking of the way you have you accumulated as an adult, deciding that you want to live with

 The Joy of Less by Francine Jay

 MINIMALISM MINDSETS THAT HELP YOU SIMPLIFY YOUR HOME

 We can approach decluttering with ‘is it useful, beautiful or sentimental?’ but that falls flat of some deeper mindsets that most minimalists have